-It’s a fair statement to say what the term “architecture” means is simply how a building is designed, particularly the creative style used to do so.
+It’s a fair statement to say that what the term architecture means is simply how a building is designed, particularly the creative style used to do so.
 Storied and famous architects such as Frank Lloyd Wright have left us with some breathtaking artistic statements that will be admired for many years to come.

-It’s also a fair statement to say that architecture is so much more than just an impressive visual statement in the form of a building.
+It’s also fair to say that architecture is so much more than just an impressive visual statement in the form of a building.
 Creative design notwithstanding, there are many more facets to architecture than you may think.

 Before we go much further, it may be a good idea to get an idea of what architecture truly is.
 In the macro sense, architecture can be defined as “…the process and the product of planning, designing, and constructing buildings or any other structures.”